adomant1k1/markdown-cv/index.md

   <li>
-    For UST Global developed platforms Dagility, Marketplace which included integration with an extensive number of Web and ML services for project work, monitoring and analysis.
+    For UST Global developed platforms Dagility, Marketplace which included integration with an extensive number of Web and ML services for project work, monitoring and analysis
   </li>
   <li>
     For Dell took part in developmnent of some features in the